nurpax/blog/posts/2019-08-09-c64-lines-size-optimization.md

     }
 ```

-We keep adding the line slope to a fixed pointer counter `yf` and when the 8-bit addition sets the carry flag, add 40.
+We keep adding the line slope to a fixed point counter `yf` and when the 8-bit addition sets the carry flag, add 40.

-Here's a complete assembly implementation of the incremental approach:
+Here's the incremental approach implemented in assembly:

 ```{.asm}
 !include "c64.asm"